JanBoonen/TwsApiCpp/README.md

   // and the following would raise a compiling error if( UpdateAccountValueKey(key) == UpdateAccountValueKey::LookaheadAvailableFunds ) { ... }

+  // while the following doesn't, but does not work at runtime either! if( key == "LookaheadAvailableFunds" ) { ... } // Ahead with capital A!
 ```

   See for [more explanation](https://github.com/JanBoonen/TwsApiCpp/wiki/TwsApiDefs.h) or for all [definitions](https://github.com/JanBoonen/TwsApiCpp/blob/master/TwsApiC++/Api/TwsApiDefs.h?ts=4).